kundajelab/PFBoost/README.md

 # Post-processing

 Overview: Post-processing is performed separately with the saved and compressed main model.
-The post-processing module reloads the 3 matrices as well as the learned model to dive into whichever conditions, genes or regions of interest you want to learn about based on two index files you provide.
+The post-processing module reloads the 3 matrices as well as the learned model to explore the conditions, genes or regions of interest you want to learn about based on (0, 1 or ) 2 index files you provide.
 One index file specifies conditions (columns of the target matrix) to look at, and the other index files specific genes/peaks (rows of the target matrix).
 You can use them separately or together.
+If you supply none then the margin will be calculated over all the data.
 Using a margin-score based approach, you can learn which motifs (x1 option) and regulators (x2 option) control each part of your target matrix.
 You can also look at motifs and regulators together (node option) as well as groups of motifs and regulators that are dependent in the model (path option).

 How to run vanilla post processing:

 python run_post_processing.py --model-path /result/path/output_prefix/load_pickle_data_script.py --analysis-label
-margin_score_output_name --run-margin-score --num-perm 100 --split-prom-enh-dist 0 --margin-score-methods x1,x2 --region-feat-file desired_peaks.txt --condition-feat-file desired_conditions.txt
+margin_score_output_name --run-margin-score --num-perm 100 --margin-score-methods x1,x2 --region-feat-file desired_peaks.txt --condition-feat-file desired_conditions.txt

 ## Margin Score